 STEM Competition: Competitive Events for Students

 Each team of five students will rotate through the following four event categories.
 Teams can be composed of no more than five members.
 Each school can send two teams.
-The time for each event is 50 minutes.Learn More
+Registration for STEM Competition is now closed.Learn More

 The UWG Department of Communication Sciences and Professional Counseling is collaborating with an established medical service program to provide Professional Counseling and Speech Language Pathology students with a service learning and cultural immersion opportunity in Quito, Ecuador.